 Through our First Aid, CPR and AED training programs we see all kinds of first aid kits in the field; some good, and some really, really bad.
 Take for instance one kit we found on a contractors truck that had one used bloody 4×4 gauze pad, or another that was so old that all the the products contained in the kit had expired in 2000.
 We rarely see top quality First Aid or Trauma Kits on Boats or in RVs, most of the kits we see are $9.99 specials from the hardware store.

-…When we boat or camp often the idea to to get away from it all, and with that comes a certain acceptable risk…
+…When we boat or camp often the idea to to get away from it all comes with a certain acceptable risk…

-The best First Aid Kit in the world will not be of much use without knowing how to use the kit effectavily.
-It’s one thing to treat scrapes, and little cuts, quite another when talking about more serious soft tissue injuries, broken bones and other major first aid situations.
+The best First Aid Kit in the world will not be of much use without knowing how to use the kit effectively.
+It’s one thing to treat scrapes and little cuts, but quite another when talking about more serious soft tissue injuries, broken bones and other major first aid situations.
 We highly recommend that you and your recreational family and friends attend a Red Cross Adult First Aid, CPR and AED class.

 What class is right for you and what kit do you need?